SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 -   The saver class is implicitly `ABSTRACT` and `FINAL` since the instantiating and calling only happens through the RAP runtime engine.
--   A saver class can be defined in the CCIMP include of an ABAP behavior pool.
+-   A saver class can be defined in the CCIMP include (*Local Types* tab in ADT) of an ABAP behavior pool.
 It includes the definitions and implementations of RAP saver methods.
 -   The saver methods consist of a set of predefined methods having